"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Introduction

-The chipless RFID tags in \cite{Krigslund.2012,Genovesi.2018,Barbot.2020,Liu.2024,Chang.2020,Rammal.2023} still store/encode some data.
-Also, polarization diversity or mismatch-based encoding techniques adopted in \cite{Krigslund.2012,Genovesi.2018,Barbot.2020} are affected by distance, causing undesired RSS variations and limiting the sensing range.
-All these, together with the need for dual-polarized antennas \cite{Krigslund.2012,Genovesi.2018,Barbot.2020} and multiple tags \cite{Liu.2024,Chang.2020,Rammal.2023}, complicate the system design and the data reading and interpretation process, and thus solution scalability.
-This calls for lower-complexity designs with purely passive, ``dumb'', tags relying on their physical structure to interact with RF signals and thus avoiding chips, complex circuits, extensive calibration, and data storing and encoding capabilities.
+The proposals in \cite{Shirehjini.2012,Wei.2016,Figueiredo.2023} employ conventional RFID systems with integrated circuits where tags encode data like identification and relative position, while chipless RFID tags are used in \cite{Krigslund.2012,Genovesi.2018,Barbot.2020,Liu.2024,Chang.2020,Rammal.2023} to favor lower complexity.
+However, i) the tags in \cite{Krigslund.2012,Genovesi.2018,Barbot.2020,Liu.2024,Chang.2020,Rammal.2023} still store/encode some data; ii) dual-polarized antennas are required in \cite{Krigslund.2012,Genovesi.2018,Barbot.2020} and the corresponding polarization diversity or mismatch-based encoding techniques are affected by distance, causing undesired received signal strength variations and limiting the sensing range, and iii) multiple tags are required in \cite{Shirehjini.2012,Wei.2016,Figueiredo.2023,Krigslund.2012,Liu.2024,Chang.2020,Rammal.2023}.
+All these complicate tag deployment in terms of system solution feasibility and scalability, calling for lower-complexity designs avoiding chips, complex circuits, extensive calibration, and data storing and encoding capabilities.
+In this work, we seek an alternate tag design concept to mitigate the above challenges.